Miss World 2016: Continental Queens of Beauty

-Challenge Events
+Challenge events

 The Miss World Organization reintroduced for the 2016 finals the Fast-Track system, in which the winners of the five Challenge Events automatically earned a place in the Top 20.
 The 2016 Challenge Events included Sports, Top Model, Talent, Multimedia and Beauty With A Purpose.
 The Interview scores determined the rest of the Top 20.

-Sports

-Miss Cook Islands won the Sports challenge and became the first quarter-finalist of Miss World 2016.

 Top Model

-Miss China won the Top Model Competition held on December 15, 2016.
+Miss China won the Top Model Competition held on 15 December 2016.
 She became the second quarter-finalist of Miss World 2016.

 Talent

 Miss World worked in partnership with Mobstar to conduct the public vote and find the winner of the Talent challenge.
 Miss Mongolia received the most votes and became the third quarter-finalist of Miss World 2016.

 Multimedia

 Miss Philippines was named the winner of the Multimedia challenge and became the fourth quarter-finalist of Miss World 2016.
 The decision was based on the candidate's posts on her official Facebook page and Twitter account, as well as her Mobstar ranking.